CruGlobal/give-web/README.md

 The `<branded-checkout>` element is where the branded checkout Angular app will be loaded.
 It is configured by providing HTML attributes that will be loaded by Angular.
 Attributes with values containing angle brackets (such as `<designation number>`) are placeholders and should be replaced with real values or, if not needed, the whole attribute should be omitted.
 The `<branded-checkout>` element accepts the following attributes:
 - `ng-app="brandedCheckout"` - tells Angular which module to load - **Required** - you could bootstrap Angular manually or include this `brandedCheckout` module in your own custom Angular module instead if desired
 - `code` - the designation number you would like donors to give to - **Required**
+- `tsys-env` - the environment name for processing credit cards with TSYS - **Required** - Provided by DPS when adding your domain to the TSYS whitelist
 - `campaign-code` - the campaign code you would like to use - *Optional*
 - `amount` - defaults the gift's amount - *Optional*
 - `frequency` - defaults the gift's frequency - *Optional* - can be one of the following values: